Skip to Main Content

 Royal Society of Chemistry (RSC) 15% ongoing Authors affiliated with an institution participating in the CRKN agreement are eligible to receive a 15% discount on the OA fee for all RSC hybrid journals.
 The APC discount is applied upon acceptance of manuscript.
 Authors must indicate their institutional affiliation upon submitting their manuscript in order to receive the discount.

-Royal Society Journals 100% 2024 - 2026 The University Library is participating in the Royal Society's "Read and Publish" agreement.
-This means that USask corresponding authors will receive a waiver on their OA fees on articles submitted during this year.
+Royal Society Journals 100% 2024-2027 USask corresponding authors will receive a waiver on their OA fees on articles in all Royal Society journals ("Pack S").
 During the submission process, state your institution and select the "Read & Publish" option.
 More information available on their website.

 Sage Gold Open Access journals

-40% 2024 - 2026 USask authors publishing in gold OA Sage journals are eligible for a 40% OA fee discount per article.
-SAGE will notify eligible authors upon article acceptance.
+40% 2024-2026 USask corresponding authors publishing in Sage gold OA journals are eligible for a 40% OA fee discount per article.
+Sage will notify eligible authors upon article acceptance.
 A full list of participating and excluded titles is available on the CRKN website.

 Taylor & Francis